ThunderBolt Drive Enclosures

 Multi-Drive ThunderBolt EnclosuresSeveral mult-bay ThunderBolt and ThunderBolt 2 drive enclosure with ThunderBolt port products recently came to market, offering either two or four drive capabilities.
-Most support laptop size drives, a few support full size desktop drives.
+Most support laptop size drives, a few support full size desktop drives, some can handle both 2.5" and/or 3.5" drives.
 Oddly, we've yet to see many SINGLE-drive portable ThunderBolt enclosures ship.
 Multi-drive ThunderBolt enclosures tend to have DUAL ThunderBolt ports on the back to easily faciliate daisy-chaining, but that extra port also adds to the cost and price premium of the enclosure.

 |Akitio Thunder Duo Case